What is a family group conference?

 How is the meeting arranged?

-An independent FGC Coordinator will come and help you to arrange the meeting and help prepare everyone who is going to attend.
+An independent FGC Coordinator will help you arrange the meeting and help prepare everyone who will attend.

-The coordinator will help you decide who needs to be at the meeting and where and when you want it to take place.
-The coordinator’s role is to make sure the child feels supported at the meeting so their wishes and feelings can be heard by everyone.
-Help decide who needs to be at the FGC and meet and prepare everyone who is going to attend.
+The coordinator will help you decide who needs to attend the meeting and where and when you want it to occur.
+The coordinator ensures the child feels supported at the meeting so everyone can hear their wishes and feelings.
+Could you help decide who needs to be at the FGC and meet and prepare everyone attending?

-They will help set a date, time and venue for the meeting and help organise refreshments for family and guests.
+They will help set a meeting date, time and venue and help organise refreshments for family and guests.

 1. Information sharing

-Your family and those who work with you meet together to share information about the concerns they have and what help might be available from within the family and elsewhere.
-Everyone, including the child (if they wish), will have a chance to speak and ask any questions.
+Your family and those who work with you meet to share information about their concerns and what help might be available from within the family and elsewhere.
+Everyone, including the child (if they wish), can speak and ask any questions.

 2. Private family time

 Your family and friends have time alone to discuss what you have heard in information sharing.
 You will then come up with a plan to try and make things better and safer for your child in the future.

 When you are ready, the Coordinator and the people working with your family will rejoin you so that you can share your plan.